 Tillers aren’t used a lot, but a tiller still needs annual maintenance and preventative care.
-At the end of the season a good clean down will prevent salts attacking your metal work.
-This page is dedicated to helping you keep your Tiller in tip top shape and ready for action when you are.
+At the end of the season, a good clean down will prevent salts from attacking your metalwork.
+This page is dedicated to helping you keep your Tiller in tip-top shape and ready for action when you are.

 Here you’ll find a list of tools, supplies, spare parts, videos, links to articles to help keep your Tiller in great shape.

 Some of the pictures on this page link to Amazon.com and Troy-Bilt where you can check the price and delivery of products.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Keeping your kit covered makes a huge difference to the life of your machinery.
 When a Tiller sits in the rain, moisture gets into everything, bearings, fasteners, electrical system, fuel system and moisture is the enemy.
 The Toughcover is made from Marine-grade waterproof material.
 It’s UV and mold-resistant.
 Take it from a mechanic with years of experience, this cover will own you nothing.
 Picture links to Amazon.com.

 Before we can do anything, we’ll need tools.
 I’ve selected this set as I own some Craftsman tools and while I have broken them, they did do a lot of work.
 So I expect this set will last the occasional user quite a long time.
 This set carries both metric and standard sockets and that’s important because some kit will have both types of fastener sizes.
 Picture links to Amazon.com.